Suhaan1234-ui/Ps135/README.md

 ## 📌 Problem Statement

-SkillSync AI helps organizations and skilling initiatives make better workforce decisions using data and AI.
+SkillTrack AI helps organizations and skilling initiatives make better workforce decisions using data and AI.

 The platform provides: